DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `DdApiKeySecretArn` - The ARN of the secret storing the Datadog API key, if you already have it stored in Secrets Manager.
 You still need to set a dummy value for "DdApiKey" to satisfy the requirement, though that value won't be used.
-- `DdUsePrivateLink` - Set to true to enable sending logs and metrics via AWS Private Link.
+- `DdUsePrivateLink` - Set to true to enable sending logs and metrics via AWS PrivateLink.
 See https://dtdg.co/private-link.
 - `VPCSecurityGroupIds` - Comma separated list of VPC Security Group Ids.
-Used when AWS Private Link is enabled.
+Used when AWS PrivateLink is enabled.
 - `VPCSubnetIds` - Comma separated list of VPC Subnet Ids.
-Used when AWS Private Link is enabled.
+Used when AWS PrivateLink is enabled.

 </details>